jkeger/arcticpy/README.md

 ```

 Files
 -----
-A summary of the code files and their content.
+A summary of the code files and their content for reference.

+See the documentation below and the code docstrings for more details.

 + `arcticpy/` Main code directory
     + `main.py`